griffithlab/pVACtools/docs/pvacview/features.rst

 When visualizing and exploring your neoantigen candidates, pVACview starts by providing an overview of all variants used to predict neoantigen candidates.
 You can then investigate each variant in greater detail by breaking them down to the different transcripts that generate good-binding peptides.
 These transcripts then often each produce a different set of peptides that are predicted to bind well to certain HLA alleles.
 The individual MT/WT peptides can be further explored in terms of the distribution of binding algorithm predictions as well as anchor locations.
-Here below, we walk through the various different sections of the pVACview explore page in detail.
+Here below, we walk through the different sections of the pVACview explore page in detail.